Odinn-1982/RagNarok-s-Mark/md-only/PLUGIN_DEVELOPMENT_GUIDE.md

 });

-// WRONG: Trying to access API before ready const api = window.RagnarsMarkAPI; // May be undefined!
+// WRONG: Trying to access API before ready const api = window.RagnaroksMarkAPI; // May be undefined!
 ```

 ---